Los Angeles, Californialemonlaw2019-04-11T08:41:31-07:00

 “But I can’t afford to hire a lawyer!”

-Yes you can, even if you haven’t a dollar in your pocket.
+Yes, you can, even if you haven’t a dollar in your pocket.
 That is because I don’t charge any upfront fees and I will never charge you anything if I don’t win your case.
-And if I do win your case (as I do for 99 percent of my clients), your bill won’t come due until your money (or your replacement vehicle) actually arrives.
+And if I do win your case (as I do for 99% of my clients), your bill won’t come due until your money (or your replacement vehicle) actually arrives.
 I don’t make any money unless you do, and that’s just the way I like it.
+Call me today and hire me to represent you as your Los Angeles lemon law lawyer!

-Contact Los Angeles’ Knowledgeable Attorney, Douglas D. Law, Esq., Today
+Contact Our Knowledgeable Los Angeles Lemon Law Attorney, Douglas D. Law, Esq., Today

 "Doug and Kristen were invaluable in getting GM to repurchase my Corvette due to the driveline defects in the car that Chevrolet could not fix after 9 visits.
 GM and the Chevy dealerships in La Mesa and Mission Valley were not helpful, giving me absurd excuses, runarounds and one time ultimately refusing to write the defects up after demonstrating them to one of their technicians.
 In short, I highly recommend them to handle any lemon law case you may have."